robthompson16/support-for-early-career-teachers/content/teach-first/year-2-how-can-you-use-structured-talk-to-develop-pupils-literacy/summer-week-2-induction-tutor-materials.md

 ### Session objectives

 By the end of the session early career teachers (ECTs) will:

 - know how developing talk supports literacy within a subject or phase
 - have identified strategies to develop talk within their subject or phase
-- have practiced incorporating identified strategies into their teaching practice
+- have practised incorporating identified strategies into their teaching practice

 ### Session structure

 #### Introduction (10 minutes)

 Settling task: As ECTs arrived have the settling task presented.
 Ask ECTs to reflect on:

 - what does ‘talk’ currently look like in your classroom?
 - how do you currently support pupils to engage in purposeful talk?